Criss-Wang/Criss-Wang.github.io/_pages/about_me.md

 ## Fun Facts
 - I enjoy Thai food a lot, especially its Mango sticky rice.
 - I'm a big fan of Japanese history and culture.
 I also like its dramas, TV shows and anime.
 I'm currently learning Japanese as well.
+- I used to play harmonica and violin.
+But in this day of Covid crisis, I could only stay home, so I restricted myself from playing them so as to not annoy my tenant friends.
+Instead, I started to appreciate classical music and modern classicals.
+I'm a big fan of *Ludovico Einaudi* recently.
+Listening to his pieces is soooo relaxing!